tstirrat/ucm-maven-plugin/readme.md

-**Deprectation Notice**
+**Deprecation Notice**
 =======================
-This project has been discontinued and is no longer in activre development.
+This project has been discontinued and is no longer in active development.
 A more up to date version of this project is available at:  [raystorm/ucm-maven-plugin](https://github.com/raystorm/ucm-maven-plugin).